Contents | Index

 The Text of the Old Testament

-It is believed that the Old Testament books were written originally on skins They were copied by hand.
-Hebrew was in square characters, from right to left with small dots or signs, variously attached for vowels (the vowel system was not introduced till the 6th century A.D.).
-Though copied with the greatest care, it was easily productive of various readings.
-Until the Captivity official copies were kept in the Temple.
+It is believed that the Old Testament books were written originally on skins They were copied meticulously by the hand of scribes, letter by letter, word by word, sentence by sentence, paragraph by paragraph, chapter by chapter, book by book, and the entire composition. everything was also numbered each letter each word etc. when a copy of a manuscript of the Hebrew Torah was made after the numbers matched the original was disregarded.
+Hebrew was in square characters, from right to left with small dots or accent signs, were written above and below the consonants for vowels (the vowel system was not introduced till the 6th century A.D.).
+Until the Captivity of Judah official copies were kept in the Temple.
 Afterward many copies were made for Synagogues.
-Apparently, in some cases, marginal notes made by copyists, were, by later copyists, incorporated into the body of the text.
-The invention of printing removed danger of errors in the text; and now, as a result of the work of scholars in comparing the various manuscripts, there is a recognized Hebrew text known as Massoretic.
+The invention of printing later removed danger of errors in the manual transmission of the text; and now, as a result of the work of scholars in comparing the various manuscripts, there is a recognized Hebrew text known as Massoretic.
+The Dead Sea Scrolls revealed how accurate the method of copying and numbering actually was.
+The most prophetic book of the Old Testament relating to the activities of the Messiah was the book of Isaiah, and the Dead Sea Scrolls unveiled a perfect scroll of Isaiah.